-It's a character trait that mum Duchess Catherine has also backed up, with the 39-year-old previously remarking her daughter is "the one in charge."
+It's a character trait that mum Duchess Catherine has also backed up, previously remarking her daughter is "the one in charge."

 According to People, the tiny royal is as charming as she looks.
 "She's very sweet and very confident - she's always chatting away," an insider told the publication.

-"She is so polite, but also fun and energetic," the source adds.
+"She is so polite, but also fun and energetic," the source added.

 Princess Charlotte also made royal history thanks to the changes in the succession laws.

 With the arrival of her brother Louis in 2018, Princess Charlotte became the first-ever female royal not to be bumped down the succession line to make way for a younger male.
 What an incredible moment!